July 2015 Seedlings

 411: Den. speciosum var. speciosum x same

-Blizzard was found on the NSW Central Coast in 2001.
+Blizzard was found on the NSW Central Coast many years ago.
 As white as white can be and on a long, high arching raceme to boot.
 It displays the beautifully shaped flowers to perfection.
 At an open day I had in 2013 I was badgered by 3 growers to get a piece.
 White Magic is just that.
 It might take black magic to design such a speciosum!
-From the same 1 km ridge line as Blizzard, they may well be out of the same seed pod.
+From the same region as Blizzard I believe, they may well be out of the same seed pod.
 Simply magical and its about time some new parents entered the var. speciosum white blood lines.

 412: (var. speciosum x var. grandiflorum) X var. blackdownense